blockspacer/CXXCTP/README.md

 + Ability to modify source files (implement metaclasses, transpile from C++X to C++Y e.t.c.)
 + Ability to create new files (separate generated class to .hpp and .cpp, e.t.c.)
 + Ability to check source files (implement style checks, design patterns, e.t.c.)
++ Ability to compile scripts (rules for code transformations) for maximum performance, not only interpret them in Cling.

 TODO:
 + DSL integration